 |2nd and 3rd years|

-Final University examinations: Five written papers; one extended essay; one thesis; an additional thesis may be offered
+Final University examinations: Four written papers; one portfolio of submitted essays; one extended essay; one thesis; an additional thesis may be offered

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.